tahahasan897/govinance_protocol/README.md

 Transcript (TCRIPT) introduces a hybrid vision of crypto — one that acknowledges digital freedom while bringing back tangible presence and ownership.
 Through AI-driven economy balancing and real-world collectible value, this system transforms crypto from a speculative tool into an expressive, community-empowered economic identity.

 By Taha Hasan.
-Licensed and permissioned
+All rights reserved.